Study area: Humanities and Social Sciences

 Refereed journal articles

-Cahir, F & Tout, D (in press), ‘“All that appears possible now is to mitigate as much as possible the trials of their closing years”’: Alfred Deakin’s attitudes to Aboriginal affairs’, in press for the Australian Journal of Politics & History.
+Cahir, F & Tout, D, ‘“All that appears possible now is to mitigate as much as possible the trials of their closing years”’: Alfred Deakin’s Attitudes to Aboriginal Affairs’, Australian Journal of Politics & History, vol. 64, no. 2, 2018, pp. 177–193.

 Cahir, F, Tout, D & Horrocks, L, ‘Reconsidering the Origins of the Australian Legend’, Agora, vol. 52, no. 3, 2017, pp. 4–12.